dougtoppin/presentation-aws-ssm/PITCHME.md

 ### Why use it?

 * improves security
+* automation reduces mistakes
 * decreases cost (no bastion host instance)
-* controls access by IAM
+* access controlled by IAM
-* scripts ("documents") can be controlled
+* scripts ("documents") can be controlled and versioned
 * can manage EC2 or local instances
 * automates many typical functions
-* Linux and Windows
+* Linux and Windows supported

 ---